Superstrong approximation for monodromy groups: Speculations: superstrong approximation for Galois groups and the Bogomolov property

 In section~\ref{s:ehk} we explained how results on superstrong approximation could provide lower bounds for gonality in a family of covers of algebraic curves over characteristic $0$ fields.
 The group to which the approximation results were applied was the image of the topological monodromy group of the base (a free group) in the arithmetic lattice $\Sp_{2g}(\Z)$.

-If one tries to do the same thing over a more general base -- for instance, a base in characteristic $p$ -- one immediately encounters the problem that there is no longer a {\em discrete} fundamental group; all that remains is the etale fundamental group, a topologically finitely generated profinite group.
+If one tries to do the same thing over a more general base -- for instance, a base in characteristic $p$ -- one immediately encounters the problem that there is no longer a {\em discrete} fundamental group; all that remains is the \'{e}tale fundamental group, a topologically finitely generated profinite group.

 What might superstrong approximation mean for a profinite, rather than a discrete group?
 Let $\Pi$ be a profinite group which is topologically finitely generated.
-If $\pi_1, \dots, \pi_k$ are topological generators, the discrete group $\Gamma$ they generate is dense in $\Pi$.
+If $\pi_1, \dots, \pi_k$ are topological generators, the subgroup $\Gamma$ they generate is dense in $\Pi$.
 We say $\Gamma$ has property $\tau$ with respect to $\Pi$ if the Cayley graphs induced by $\Gamma$ on the finite quotients of $\Pi$ form an expander family.
 We might wish to say that $\Pi$ satisfies superstrong approximation if the dense subgroup $\Gamma$ has property $\tau$ with respect to $\Pi$.
-But there's a problem; examples of Lubotzky and Wigderson show that there are profinite groups $\Pi$ and dense finitely generated subgroups $\Gamma,\Gamma' \subset \Pi$ such that $\Gamma$ has property $\tau$ with respect to $\Pi$, but $\Gamma'$ does not.
-(Kassabov has shown that this can hold even when the profinite completions of $\Gamma$ and $\Gamma'$ are actually {\em isomorphic} to $\Pi$.)
+But there's a problem; it follows from a result of Alon, Lubotzky and Wigderson~\cite{alonlubotzkywigderson} show that there are profinite groups $\Pi$ and dense finitely generated subgroups $\Gamma,\Gamma' \subset \Pi$ such that $\Gamma$ has property $\tau$ with respect to $\Pi$, but $\Gamma'$ does not.
+(Kassabov has shown~\cite{kassabov} that this can hold even when the profinite completions of $\Gamma$ and $\Gamma'$ are actually {\em isomorphic} to $\Pi$.)

 One can instead place on $\Pi$ the stronger condition that {\em every} dense finitely generated subgroup $\Gamma$ has property $\tau$ with respect to $\Pi$.\footnote{There is a natural temptation to call this criterion ``superduperstrong approximation," but this terminology is perhaps better kept quarantined in a footnote.} In this case we say that $\Pi$ has property $\hat{\tau}$.
 This is very close to asking that the Cayley graphs attached to generating sets of size $k$ of finite quotients $Q$ of $\Pi$ satisfy a spectral gap which is independent of $Q$.
 In other words, $\Pi$ needs to have {\em uniform expansion} as discussed in the previous section.
 Uniform expansion is for the moment out of reach, but it is widely believed to hold, for example, when $\Pi = \Sp_{2g}(\Zhat)$, the relevant case for the current discussion.